lzwjava/blog-source/_posts/2024-12-18-gcp-speech-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Getting Started with Google Text-to-Speech API"
+title: Getting Started with Google Text-to-Speech API
-audio: true
 ---

 I plan to convert some of Yin Wang's articles into audio using the Google Text-to-Speech API.
 Below is a step-by-step guide, along with some helpful tutorials provided by ChatGPT.
 Once everything is ready, I will upload the audio here for you to listen to.